zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

 python, e.g. getMultiAdapter((context, request), name='myViewName').
 This is
 explicitly done this way.
-If you'd like to use content form such browser pages in a JSON request/call, you can inherit your skin form IJSONRPCLayer and IBrowserRequest and register your views for this custom layer.
+If you'd like to use content form such browser pages in a JSON request/call, you can inherit your skin form IJSONRPCLayer and IBrowserRequest and register your JSON-RPC views for this custom layer.

 JSON-RPC server